Synthetic Data for Robust Stroke Segmentation

 In our work, we extend the SynthSeg framework to the task of stroke lesion segmentation via a novel lesion-pasting method that better simulates variety in lesion appearance.
-We show that this can be used to expand an existing segmentation dataset to attain competitive performance in-domain, and state-of-the-art performance out-of-domain that can be further enhanced with existing test-time domain adaptation techniques.
+Our hybrid approach trades a statistically significant 9.3\% median Dice reduction in-domain (57.5\% vs 48.2\%, p$<$0.001) for improved out-of-domain robustness.
+Crucially, we demonstrate that even with oracle knowledge of the optimal domain adaptation method, conventional training cannot match our synthetic approach in out-of-domain scenarios.
 We validate this on a comprehensive range of lesion datasets with a wide distribution of image characteristics and lesion physiology.
-To assist in widespread evaluation of this framwork, we release PyTorch training code/weights, and a MATLAB toolbox for SPM to reduce the barrier to clinical adoption.
+To assist in widespread evaluation of this framework, we release PyTorch training code/weights, and a MATLAB toolbox for SPM to reduce the barrier to clinical adoption.